 The second set of data is the status of the UI that is held within the UK hub.
 This lies at the heart of the authentication system and requires a live link.
 This data can be used any time that a product is scanned and will give updates on whether products are subject to a withdrawal or recall, for example.

 There is flexibility within FMD for national governments to use this data for reimbursement purposes, as well as for pharmacovigilance (drug safety) and pharmacoepidemiology (drug use in populations), however the UK Government has indicated that it does not see any current need to use the data for reimbursement purposes.

 There is also no requirement that pharmacists have to add details of each UI into individual patient records.
-Although there are some perceived advantages, especially in facilitating patient-level recalls, adding to records in this way would require major changes to pharmacy software.
+Although there are some potential advantages, especially in facilitating patient-level recalls, adding to records in this way would require changes to PMR software.

 Both the Directive and the governing principles of the European Medicines Verification Organisation, which runs the European hub and oversees FMD, state very clearly that data security and data privacy have the highest priority.

 Data is owned by the party that generates it, and it cannot be used or shared with other parties without explicit consent (other than for investigating suspected incidents of falsification).

 It is not possible for manufacturers to see where or when a pack is verified or dispensed.
 FMD has not been designed as a “track-and-trace” system and it does not maintain any central log of where each and every pack of medicine is at any given time.
 It is based on a “book-end” model, with UI data being uploaded at the start by manufacturers and these being decommissioned or checked out one at a time during dispensing.
 What happens in between is not recorded.

 Beyond the benefit of identification of falsified medicines, FMD and its implementation has other potential benefits for pharmacy teams: